007shashi/Context_API/README.md

 ## Newton School Assignment-Text

+## To Run on Local System add Node Modules files to the both directories

 ## 1. Understand the Original Code:
 Familiarize with the original app inside the Context-API folder.
 This app uses the React Context API to manage state and includes Cypress test cases.